• Skip to primary navigation

 • Vanilla extract

 • Orange - one large fresh orange will work well for both the orange juice and zest in this recipe.
+You can use storebought orange juice, but be sure this is fresh squeezed and not from concentrate.

-Ingredients for chocolate orange cupcakes.
+Ingredients for making these cupcakes.

 Small jug of milk, fresh squeezed orange juice and vanilla extract.

-In a large mixing bowl, cream together the sugars and butter.
+• Next, in a large mixing bowl, cream together the sugars and butter.
 Then add the eggs one at a time, beating well after each addition.
 Add in the orange juice mixture along with the zest and whisk through.

 Adding egg to creamed butter and sugar in a large mixing bowl.